Cuprate/cuprate/misc/DESIGN.md

 Responsible for validating transactions.
-This is able to handle one or more transactions at a time to benefit from batching verification where we can, currently only bulletproofs(+) is able to be batched. monero-serai already has the API to allow batch verification of bulletproofs(+).
+This is able to handle one or more transactions at a time to benefit from batching verification where we can, currently only bulletproofs(+) is able to be batched. monero-oxide already has the API to allow batch verification of bulletproofs(+).
 Also accepting multiple transactions will also allow us to use a thread-pool like `rayon` to parallelize verification that can't be batched.